sfeister/peridigm/doc/InstallingThirdPartyLibs.md

-# Installing Third-Party Tools and Libraries
+# Install Standard Versions of Several Third-Party Tools and Libraries

 The build process for Peridigm requires a number of third-party tools and libraries to be configured, built, and installed in their typical fashion.
 You can either build and install these libraries yourself, or install them using your operating system's package manager.